Xanxi-Amiga/XACP-V1/applications/ZZSpeech/README.md

 It uses the ZZ9000 ARM Cortex-A9 Core1 to run a resident CMU Flite speech engine.
 The Amiga side provides a resident daemon, an Intuition/GadTools GUI frontend, a CLI client, and a write-only DOS handler.

 The 68k sends text, the ARM Core1 synthesizes speech, and audio is played back through AHI.
-The main ZZ9000 `BOOT.bin` is not modified by ZZSpeech; the Core1 speech engine is embedded in ZZSpeechDaemon and launched at runtime;
+The main ZZ9000 `BOOT.bin` is not modified by ZZSpeech; the Core1 speech engine is embedded in ZZSpeechDaemon and launched at runtime.
-the main ZZ9000 BOOT.bin is not modified..

 ## Features